vrusinov/gmsite/pages/privacy-policy.md

 This website does not store any additional logs other than ones stored by Netlify.

+## Google Analytics

+This website uses Google Analytics to collect anonymised statistics about website visitors and performance.

+Google Analytics is set up in ['consent' mode](https://developers.google.com/gtagjs/devguide/consent) with consent permanently disabled (`ad_storage` permanently set to `denied`).
+When 'ad_storage' is 'denied', new cookies will not be set for advertising purposes.
+Data sent to Google will still include the full page URL, including any ad click information in the URL parameters.

+[URL Passthrough](https://developers.google.com/gtagjs/devguide/consent#url_passthrough) is enabled.
+With this setting Google Analytics may pass information through URL parameters across pages in order to improve measurement quality.

+Google's privacy policy can be found here: https://policies.google.com/privacy

 ## Cookies

 This website does not use any cookies.